dfsklar/TimeMatters/README.md

 Launch the chrome browser and point it at http://www.google.com

-Right click anywhere in blank space on that page and choose "Inspect"
+Right click anywhere in blank space on that page and choose "Inspect".

+A development-assistant pane will now pop up.
+You may want to configure it to always appear on the right side of your browser window instead of hugging the bottom, to make phone-emulation development easier.
+To do so, click on the "three dots" icon in the upper-right corner of that pane and play with the "Dock Side" chooser.

-In the upper-left corner of the development-assistant pane that comes up, tap on the icon representing "phone/tablet".
+Once you've got the pane docked where you'd like it:  In the upper-left corner of the development-assistant pane, tap on the icon representing "phone/tablet".

 The webpage you were looking at (google.com) is now appearing in a tablet/phone emulation pane.
 Above it you will see a dropdown currently selecting "Responsive".
 Choose "iPhone 6" instead.